10 Things to do in Celle | Germany’s City of Half-Timbered Houses

 The hotel is housed in a beautiful neo-Renaissance building that dates back to the late 19th century and has been lovingly restored to its former glory.

-Beyond the Highlights: Tips & Advice for Enjoying Celle
+Tips and Practical Advice for Visiting Celle

 Celle-Ligure Italien city eblem in Germany